acl-org/acl-anthology/hugo/content/info/corrections.md

 Title: Requesting Corrections
 linktitle: Corrections
 subtitle: How to submit corrections to the Anthology
-date: "2021-08-25"
+date: "2021-10-05"
 ---

 ### Types of corrections

 The staff of the ACL Anthology can process requests for both many types of corrections to data in the ACL Anthology.
-We generally distinguish four types of corrections:
+We generally distinguish five types of corrections, loosely following the [ACM Publications Policy](https://www.acm.org/publications/policies/):

 * Corrections to **metadata** do not require changing the PDF.
   Examples include correcting the spelling of a name or the title.